 From research and review, all the way to purchase, the Philippine audience quickly transitioned to digital.
 With 12 million new digital users during the pandemic, the adoption of digital channels grew from websites, Facebook pages, YouTube channels, and even TikTok.

-To help marketers and digital leaders navigate this new landscape, we pulled together the 2021 Annual Reports on Digital and the developments coming down in the online space this year.
+To help marketers, digital leaders, or your digital marketing company navigate this new landscape, we pulled together the 2021 Annual Reports on Digital and the developments coming down in the online space this year.

 Berns San Juan: Hi guys.
 Welcome to another episode of the Truelogic DX podcast.
 Today we’ll be discussing some of the more salient points in an article we released about the state of the Philippine digital economy.
 We do this annually, by the way, and it’s a compilation of some of the most notable stats and data from last year.